My Dog Keeps Biting My Feet When I Walk

 My adult dog bites my feet when I walk

 While we will be able to tolerate a certain amount of biting and nipping in puppies, we cannot do the same in adult dogs.
 When not directed properly, biting can be destructive and dangerous.
-This does not mean does will not bite at all.
+This does not mean dogs will not bite at all.
 It is still an important part of their communication.
 For example, it is fine if a dog chews their bone or teether, but not our shoes or people.

 An important part of biting behavior in dogs is something called bite inhibition (or sometimes ‘soft mouth’).
 This is a vital aspect of the dog's education and development.
 Before a dog learns bite inhibition, they may bite down on a person and not realize they will cause them harm.
 They should learn that when they put their mouth on someone, they shouldn't cause any harm.
 Most dogs will learn bite inhibition from their littermates.

-However, it is also possible that lifestyle impacts on the dog's behavior.
+It is also possible that lifestyle impacts on the dog's behavior.
 For example, a dog which is not sufficiently mentally stimulated might bite our feet out of boredom and frustration.
 If an adult dog starts developing this unwanted behavior all of a sudden, this is possibly the reason.

 Other factors may influence biting behavior in a dog.
-While socialization and education is the most important factors, some dogs may be more prone to biting issues due to genetics and history.
+While socialization and education is the most important, some dogs may be more prone to biting issues due to genetics and history.
 If you cannot work out the underlying reason why your dog keeps biting your feet when you walk, you will need to seek professional advice from a canine ethologist.

 How to stop a dog biting your feet